meatbags/element/README.md

 # @meatbags/element

 A micro-library for creating bespoke DOM elements from Javascript objects.
-Works 1:1 with all DOM features.
+Works 1:1 with DOM features.
 This library is a barebones replacement for View (as in the View in MVC) libraries, covering common use-cases.
+DOM knowledge required.

 Installation:
 ```